dexter-psychometrics/dexterMML/README.md

 This will work on Windows computers, provided [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is installed, and on Linux computers.
-Separate more involved installation instructions for Mac can be found in the main folder, these were kindly contributed by jvdneut.
+Mac OS is *not* supported unless you have installed a C++ compiler with openmp support and configured R to use it.

 ## Overview